madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

   destination=whatsapp.notifications \
   routing_key=whatsapp
 ```

+The first command creates a durable direct exchange named `notifications` to route messages using exact routing keys.
+The second command creates a durable queue `whatsapp.notifications` to persist WhatsApp notification messages until consumed.
+The third command links the `notifications` exchange to the `whatsapp.notifications` queue using the `whatsapp` routing key.

-Each command confirms successful creation with messages like **exchange declared, queue declared, and binding declared**.
+Each command confirms successful creation with messages such as "exchange declared", "queue declared", and "binding declared".

-**Validate the setup:**
+### Validate the setup

-Validates that RabbitMQ resources exist and are correctly connected.
+Validate that RabbitMQ resources exist and are correctly connected.

 ```console
 ./rabbitmqadmin list queues name messages